rpianezza/GenomeDelta/Manual.md

   contaminations from other organisms).
 The quality of the long read assembly is thus crucial for a smooth **GenomeDelta** run.

+## Credibility scores

+Each extracted sequence has its own credibility score, calculated as the proportion between the coverage of the 10kb flanking regions and the overall mean coverage.
+The minimum score is 0, while a credibility score close to 1 or above 1 is highly rated.
+The credibility scores are included in the FASTA name of the sequences, which is in the format **chr:start-end-credibility**.
+The credibility score assigned to the repetitive clusters is the average credibility scores of the sequences in the cluster.

 # Step-by-step explanation of GenomeDelta’s workflow

 1)  Mapping the FASTQ old genome to the FASTA recent assembly (tools: